cerniello/Human-Instance-Segmentation/README.md

 ### data first setup
 If you already have annotations and frames, you can skip this part and refer to the second setup.
-Otherwise, you will need a folder with the video sequence
+Otherwise, you will need a folder with the video sequence.

     data
     ├── video_sequence_frames